 I’ve had many of these albums for many years; in some cases, as previously mentioned, they were part of my parents’ collection, yet only recently, have I found myself becoming interested in the story of these unique parts of Christmas music history.
 Searching online yielded a surprising amount of information, especially concerning the Firestone, Goodyear, and True Value sets.
 Obviously, I’m not the only one interested in these!
 And yes, collecting these series has now became a small niche within record collecting, in case you’re wondering.
 But beyond collectors, there are many others who are now seeking these albums to reconnect with their past, a small part of Christmas’ past, when growing up, their homes would be filled with the music of these albums.
 Unfortunately, these albums have yet to be reissued in any digital form, though there are some websites that offer original album copies, along with a CD copy.
 Will they ever be reissued?
 Good question and I really have no answer.
 I think it would be cool if they were, particularly the Firestone series, as most others were made up of tracks usually found on other albums.
 Most of the Firestone tracks were exclusive to these albums, though the exception here is the Julie Andrews tracks on volume 5, most of which later appeared on her RCA album A Christmas Treasure.

 So, I now turn to the floor over to you.
 Which of these albums (or those not mentioned) grace your Christmas memories?
 Feel free to tell us in the comments, below.
-And, if you’d like to read more about this fun part of Christmas music history, here are some websites for you to check out, that I found in my own search.
+And, if you’d like to read more about this fun part of Christmas music history, here are some websites for you to check out.

 When Shopping For Tires Meant Buying A Christmas Album.
 This is a post from the blog of radio station WQXR in New York City.